IVRPowers/blog/content/post/coding/datachannel-videortc.md

-In this post we will show you how it works our Datachannel with VideoRTC.js and how to use it for a specific purpose.
+In this post, we will show you how it works with Datachannel using [VideoRTC.js](http://blog.ivrpowers.com/post/development/introducing-videortcjs-developers/) and how to code quickly a simple service for a specific purpose.

 ## Introduction